timmcginley/Agile/Methodology/README.md

 - Inspire new design tools, interactions and opportunities to collaborate
 - A new design experience for the 21st Century.

-### Where did it come from?
-Agile Prototyping, combines the [morphogenetic Prototyping] (MP) methods I developed between 2014 and 2018 in Australia, with a clearer interface to traditional [biomimetics] and a better understanding of systems engineering.
-MP was for buildings Whereas [Agile Prototyping] is intended for building systems, their integration into buildings and, in future iterations, other products.

 ### How you can use it?
 Agile Prototyping provides a framework to analyse, guide and reconfigure designs based on your disciplinary expertise.

 ### Sounds complicated?
 Not really :) We have broken the methodology into 10 Analysis steps.
 The first five only require you to observe and think about the functions and features of the system or artefact you are applying this to.
 Stages 5 - 10 encourage you to use your imagination to order the stages you fit the features and functions yout idenitfy into.
 It then asks you to compare or integrate this with the growth of other systems or artefacts.

 ### How are we going to learn all that?
 The course uses a spiral learning technique, wherein you repeat the same method with increasing levels of complexity inorder to master it and be able to use it independently.
 Therefore in this course we use the method in the following ways:

-1. [A1] your first experience wiht teh method focusing on a cup (All steps)
+1. [A1] your first experience with the method focusing on a cup (All steps)
 2. [A2] your second experience (Steps 1 - 5) this time with a building system
 3. [A3] your third experience (Steps 6 - 10) this time with a building system
 4. [A4] your fourth experience (all stages) this time with a complete building